Get all the latest data for Penang

 What's the average days-on-market in Penang in 2026?

-As of early 2026, the estimated average days-on-market for residential properties in Penang is roughly 70 to 100 days for a typical resale listing.
+As of 2026, the estimated average days-on-market for residential properties in Penang is about 110 days, which means a normal home often needs around three to four months to sell.

 Are properties selling above or below asking in Penang in 2026?